hokus15/home-assistant-config/README.md

 sensor.coche_ioniq_salud_bateria
 ```

+Templates tied to a physical device follow that device's area and device prefix.
+A template is not an exception merely because it is YAML-defined.

-Integration-generated diagnostics, maintenance controls, update entities, and mobile-app telemetry retain the integration or device prefix unless their entity ID is directly used as part of the home-facing configuration.
-Avoid renaming these solely for cosmetic consistency.
+Enabled integration-generated diagnostics, maintenance controls, update entities, and mobile-app telemetry follow the same entity-ID convention when they are migrated.
+Disabled integration-generated entities retain their integration-provided entity ID until they are enabled, at which point they are renamed as part of enabling them.
+Never modify integration-provided `unique_id` values; rename only the entity ID through Home Assistant's UI.

 For entities defined in YAML, use a semantic `unique_id` that follows the same object-ID vocabulary, without the domain.
 For example, `binary_sensor.aire_acondicionado_primera_planta_activo` uses `aire_acondicionado_primera_planta_activo`.